Tecnativa/docker-socket-proxy/README.md

 - [`TIMEOUT_HTTP_REQUEST`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20http-request): Maximum time to wait for a complete HTTP request.
 Default is `10s`.
 - [`TIMEOUT_QUEUE`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20queue): Maximum time a request can remain in the queue.
 Default is `1m`.
 - [`TIMEOUT_CONNECT`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20connect): Maximum time to wait for a connection attempt to a backend server.
 Default is `10s`.
 - [`TIMEOUT_CLIENT`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20client): Maximum inactivity time on the client side.
-Default is `50s`.
+Default is `10m`.
 - [`TIMEOUT_SERVER`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20server): Maximum inactivity time on the server side.
-Default is `50s`.
+Default is `10m`.
-- [`TIMEOUT_TUNNEL`](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#timeout%20tunnel): Maximum inactivity time for a tunnel connection.
-Default is `3600s` (1 hour).

 To set these timeouts, you can pass them as environment variables when starting the Docker container.
 For example: